 Eastern Wood-Pewee Contopus virens

-Eastern Wood-Pewees arrive in early April, but are tough to find in April and May.
-They are a limited breeding species, dating back to 11 June 1932 when a nest was raided for the eggs and sent to collection (Stevenson & Anderson, 1994).
+Eastern Wood-Pewees arrive in early April, but are actually quite tough to find in April and May.
+They are a limited breeding species in the county, dating back to 11 June 1932 when a nest’s eggs were collected (Stevenson & Anderson, 1994).
 Stevenson and Anderson (1994) also noted that Sam Grimes collected eggs again on 21 May 1934.

 Eastern Wood-Pewees are more readily observed in the fall, particularly late September through the first couple weeks of October.
-Hanna Park, Theodore Roosevelt Area, Seaton Creek Preserve, Cedar Point, and Fort George Island are good locations for them.
-Fort George Island is perhaps easiest; walk the 3 mile trail starting from the Ribault Club dirt parking lot, and about 1.5 miles in there starts to be very good habitat for them.
+Hanna Park, Theodore Roosevelt Area, Seaton Creek Historic Preserve, Cedar Point Preserve, and Fort George Island are good locations for them.
+Fort George Island is perhaps easiest; walk the three mile trail starting from the Ribault Club dirt parking lot, and about 1.5 miles in there starts to be very good habitat for them.
 You’ll likely hear them calling before you see them.
-On the westside, a brief walk into Branan Field Wildlife and Environmental Area in fall may yield them as well.
+On the west side of town, a brief walk into Branan Field Wildlife and Environmental Area in fall may yield them as well.

 Yellow-bellied Flycatcher Empidonax flaviventris

 There are just a few reports of Yellow-bellied Flycatcher, two from late September and one in April.
 On 28 April 1981, Joseph Wilson reported one “calling” at the Florida Community College campus on Beach Boulevard (Kale, 1981).
 Roger Clark reported one from Fort George Island on 22 September 1996, which is the last credible report of which I’m aware.
 The only one I’ve seen in Florida was at Fort Clinch State Park in Nassau County on 17 September 2006.

 The species is very rare anywhere in Florida, and should not be expected in any year here, but always consider the possibility when you’re out in the field.